janberges/Tonbandfetzen/README.md

 The name Tonbandfetzen originates from the song Explosion by Tocotronic from their 2007 album Kapitulation.

+This project utilizes the [Functional Just System](https://misotanni.github.io) for just intonation invented by misotanni.

 Have a look at [ForSynth](https://vmagnin.github.io/forsynth) by Vincent Magnin.